punicasuite/solo-chain/README.md

 ## Contributing
 Contributors are welcome to `Solo Chain`.
 Before beginning, please take a look at our contributing guidelines.
 You can open an issue by [clicking here](https://github.com/punicasuite/solo-chain/issues/new).

-## Development Setup
-To get Solo chain up and running on your local machine for development on Solo chain, you can:
-- Clone down the github repo `git clone git@github.com:punicasuite/solo-chain.git`
-- Install dependencies `yarn install`
-- Compile installer `yarn dev`

-This will install and compile all required dependencies and source code, and spin up a local server to host the local codebase at `localhost:9080`.
-As you make changes to the codebase in the `./src` folder, the application will update with hot reloading.

-If you have any issues getting setup, please reach out in the Github issues, or directly on Discord.
+If you have any issues getting setup, open an issue or reach out in the [Ontology Discord](https://discordapp.com/invite/4TQujHj).